vladpaunescu/CarND-MPC-Project/README.md

 # Polynomial Fitting and MPC Preprocessing
 The simulator waypoints are transformed from world space to car space, where the car is in the origin (0,0).
 A third degree polynomial is used in the model to account for the turns (in the class example, only lines were fitted).
-All derivatives are handled by CPpAD library, and the solution is obtained using IpOpt.
+All derivatives are handled by CppAD library, and the solution is obtained using IpOpt.

 # Model Predictive Control with Latency